qskwood/Stitch-Revitalized-For-Roku/README.md

 # Stitch Revitalized (for Roku)
 Stitch Revitalized is a Roku channel that aims to provide an actively maintained, reasonably feature-complete Twitch experience while respecting Twitch's business model (ads, monetization, and the like).
 This channel is based on the now archived Stich channel https://github.com/0xW1sKy/Stitch-For-Roku (Nov 24, 2024).

-## Installation
+## Installation from the Roku Store

-No longer available
+No longer available.

 ## Side Loading
 If the link is not loading or you otherwise want to sideload this you can do so by doing the following (this is not a full tutorial, I may make one at some point).
 There may be a better way to do this, but this was what I was able to figure out without any previous instruction/documentation.

 Easy:

-- Download the ZIP here: [Sitch Revitalized Download](https://github.com/Narehood/Stitch-Revitalized-For-Roku/releases/download/v1.6.6/Stitch.Revitalized.zip)
+- Download the ZIP here: [Sitch Revitalized Download](https://github.com/qskwood/Stitch-Revitalized-For-Roku/releases/download/v2.1/Stitch-Revitalized.zip)
 - Enable/Configure Dev mode on your Roku
 - Upload the ZIP file to your Roku through a web browser